ryantd42/NY-Legislative-Git/2023/A2958C-2023/bill.md

  ONE OR MORE ORGANIZATIONS DESCRIBED IN SUBPARAGRAPH (A) OR (B)  OF  THIS PARAGRAPH.
   (D)  MAXIMUM  AMOUNT  OF  CREDITS.
-THE  MAXIMUM AMOUNT OF TAX CREDITS ALLOWED UNDER  THIS  SECTION,  SUBDIVISION  FIFTY-NINE  OF  SECTION  TWO HUNDRED  TEN-B  AND  SUBSECTION  (W)  OF SECTION SIX HUNDRED SIX OF THIS CHAPTER IN ANY CALENDAR YEAR SHALL BE ONE MILLION DOLLARS  PER  ELIGIBLE NEWS JOURNALIST EMPLOYER.
+THE  MAXIMUM AMOUNT OF TAX CREDITS ALLOWED UNDER THIS SECTION, SUBDIVISION SIXTY  OF  SECTION  TWO  HUNDRED TEN-B  AND  SUBSECTION (W) OF SECTION SIX HUNDRED SIX OF THIS CHAPTER IN ANY CALENDAR YEAR SHALL BE ONE MILLION DOLLARS PER ELIGIBLE  NEWS  JOUR- NALIST EMPLOYER.
   (E)  ADMINISTRATION.
 THE  COMMISSIONER  SHALL  ISSUE  SUCH  FORMS, INSTRUCTIONS, REGULATIONS, AND GUIDANCE AS ARE NECESSARY:
   (1) TO ALLOW THE ADVANCE PAYMENT OF THE CREDIT UNDER  SUBDIVISION  (A)